How to Compare Car Storage Prices (and Save)

 Deciding to store your car is a smart move, whether you’re freeing up driveway space, protecting a classic during the off-season, or need a spot for your vehicle during a move.
 But with a few different types of storage out there, how do you pick the right one?
 Let’s walk through the main options so you can feel confident you’re making the best choice for your car and your budget.

-Indoor or Outdoor: Which is Right for Your Car?
+Indoor vs. Outdoor: Which Is Right for Your Car?

 The first big decision you’ll face is whether to store your car indoors or outdoors.
 Outdoor storage is essentially a designated parking space, which can be covered or uncovered.
 It’s usually the most budget-friendly option and can be perfectly fine for a daily driver or a vehicle you’re storing short-term in a mild climate.
 However, your car will be exposed to the elements – sun, rain, snow, and wind – which can take a toll over time.